 It’s a new year and with that comes new beginnings, resolutions and habits.
-I have dedicated the year of 2014 to action-taking, more doing and less talking about doing.
+One of my resolutions is to take action, I have dedicated the year of 2014 to action-taking, more doing and less talking about doing.
 I want to make more, produce more and love more.
 In order to do this, I have had to give myself a rather large figurative kick in the behind.

 Two months ago, I started this blog with an ambition to start writing again.
 In the past two months since the initial post I have written exactly zero posts for the blog, which is quite sad.
 2013 has been a year of giving up too easily and not giving grace; to myself, to my husband or to my daughter, and it has made me frustrated and bitter.
 I have had to learn the hard way that being a Mom doesn’t mean you can’t do what you used to do before having a baby, it just means it takes longer.

 Take this as an example: I’m not sure why, but in our house somehow everything ends up in stacks and piles and then other things get stacked on top of it.
 Before you know it you have a stack that contains anything from bills, sermon notes, and first-aid-class-certificates to baby socks, DVDs, and picture frames all sitting on top of the basket of yarn and whatever-else-fit-in-the-basket over in the corner (hypothetically speaking of course).
 And the more time that goes by, the less I see it, and the easier it is to ignore.
 Especially because I know that if I start sorting, chances are that when I am about halfway through the sorting and the mess is at it’s peak, my daughter is going to wake up from her nap and need my attention.
 So I don’t even start.